JohnDevlopment/doctool/README.md

 ### Class

-In order for Doctool to start processing a file, it needs first to document the class itself.
-This section is the only mandatory section in the documentation.

-The way you start a class documentation is to start a comment block at the very top of the file, like this:
+To begin processing a file, Doctool needs to see a [documentation block](#definition_documentation-block) at the top of the file.
+This documentation block covers the class itself.

     ## Container and controller of states
     # @desc  A StateMachine controls the state of an object, referred internally as the persistent state.